uncefact/project-traceability/README.md

 * **Product Identifiers.** should be a [GS1 GTIN](https://www.gs1.org/standards/id-keys/gtin) (Global Trade Item Number - presented as a URI (eg urn:epc:id:sgtin:0614141.107346.2017).
 Ideally all GTIN should also be registered as a [GS1 digital link](https://www.gs1.org/standards/gs1-digital-link) so that further product information is easily discoverable.
 * **Location Identifiers.** should use [plus codes](https://maps.google.com/pluscodes/) as a URI (eg https://plus.codes/4RPFP4QJ+6G).
 A plus code identifies a latitude / longitude bounded area of variable resolution (eg could identify a farming region, a specific field, or a street location).
 The use of plus codes allows easy rendering of traceability graphs as geographic maps, supports location identification of non-address locations such as a field of cotton.
 It also appropriately separates geographic locations from entity identifiers so that location information can be provided without correlating to specific supplier identities that may be commercial in confidence.

-## Verification Strategy
+## Verification Requirements

 As the demand (and price) for verifiable sustainable produce increases, so does the opportunity and attractiveness of fraudulent sustainability claims.
 A number of fraud opportunities exist - here's three;

-* Fake material inputs.
-For example, a manufacturer creates a fake invoice from a reputable supplier to claim organic / carbon neutral inputs.
+* **Fake material inputs.** For example, a manufacturer creates a fake invoice from a reputable supplier to claim organic / carbon neutral inputs.
 Mitigation is to verify that the input was really sourced from the trusted supplier.
-* Collaboration.
-For example, a tanning plant bribes an inspector to issue a "real" chemical safety certificate without actually doing the inspection.
+* **Collaboration fraud.** For example, a tanning plant bribes an inspector to issue a "real" chemical safety certificate without actually doing the inspection.
 Mitigation is to take evidence from tamper evident sensors where possible.
 Also to confirm that the the inspector is accredited by a trusted authority.
-* Mass-imbalance.  for example a manufacturer has purchased genuine and verifiable sustainable inputs, but only enough for 10% of production volume.
+* **Mass-imbalance.**  for example a manufacturer has purchased genuine and verifiable sustainable inputs, but only enough for 10% of production volume.
 The rest is cheaper non-sustainable inputs.
 Mitigation is to verify that the quantity of sustainable inputs matches the quantity of finished product output.

 In the ideal world, all traceability claims would be digitally verifiable via cryptographic proofs and verifiable links to trust anchors such as national regulators.
 However there is still a lot of paper or pdf evidence in the supply chain and so the traceability framework needs to support semi-manual verification whilst driving behavior towards digitally verifiable claims.